Nick Bolton: College career

+College statistics

 Professional career

-Bolton was selected by the Kansas City Chiefs in the second round (58th overall) of the 2021 NFL Draft.
+Bolton was selected by the Kansas City Chiefs in the second round (58th overall) of the 2021 NFL draft.
+The Chiefs used a 2nd round selection they previously acquired along with Orlando Brown Jr. in a trade that sent the 31st overall pick in the 2021 NFL draft (Odafe Oweh) to the Baltimore Ravens.
 On May 13, 2021, Bolton officially signed with the Chiefs on a $5.84 million deal.

-Bolton was put on the Reserve/COVID-19 list on December 21, 2021.
-He was activated on December 25, 2021.
-In Week 18, against the Denver Broncos, he recorded an 86-yard fumble return for a touchdown in the 28–24 victory.
+Bolton was put on the Reserve/COVID-19 list on December 21.
+He was activated on December 25.
+In Week 18, against the Denver Broncos, he recorded his first NFL touchdown on an 86-yard fumble return in the 28–24 victory.
 As a rookie, he appeared in 16 games and started 12.
 He finished with 112 total tackles and three passes defended.
 He was named to the 2021 PFWA All-Rookie Team.

-In the 2022 NFL season, Bolton recorded two sacks, 180 total tackles (108 solo), two interceptions, three passes defended, and one forced fumble.
-He finished second in the NFL in combined and solo tackles in the 2022 season.
-Bolton helped the Chiefs reach Super Bowl LVII where they defeated the Philadelphia Eagles 38-35.
-Bolton led the Chiefs with nine tackles and scored a defensive touchdown on a fumble from quarterback Jalen Hurts.
+During the 2022 season, Bolton recorded two sacks, 180 total tackles (108 solo), two interceptions, three passes defended, and one forced fumble.
+He finished second in the NFL in combined and solo tackles in the 2022 season, helping the Chiefs reach Super Bowl LVII.

+Bolton then played a key role in their 38–35 victory over the Philadelphia Eagles, leading both teams with nine total tackles, and returning a fumble by Jalen Hurts 36 yards for a touchdown.

+During the 2023 season, Bolton recorded 60 total tackles, one interception, and three passes defended.
+The Chiefs reached Super Bowl LVIII where they defeated the San Francisco 49ers, 25–22, to repeat as Super Bowl champions.
+Bolton led both teams with 13 total tackles.

+During Week 13 of the 2024 season against the Las Vegas Raiders, Bolton recorded 11 tackles and recovered a fumble from Raiders quarterback Aidan O'Connell with 14 seconds left in the game.
+This would, in essence, end the game and send the Chiefs to the playoffs, marking their 10th straight appearance in the postseason.
+However, in Super Bowl LIX, a rematch of Super Bowl LVII, the Chiefs lost to the Eagles, 40–22, erasing their hopes of becoming the first NFL team to win three consecutive Super Bowls.
+Bolton recorded nine tackles in the game, as he did the first time he took on the Eagles in the Super Bowl.

+On March 14, 2025, Bolton re-signed with the Chiefs on a three-year, $45 million contract.